 The TOE verifies the identification information of an administrator provided by the environment (application) before any management function can be performed.
-The TOE is initialized with a strict packet filter rule set, i. e. everything is dropped.
+The TOE is initialized with a strict packet filter rule set, that is, everything is dropped.

-1.3.2.4 Components
+1.4.2.4 Components

-The secunet wall packet filter consists of several components.
-Table 2 shows which components are parts of the TOE and part of the IT environment.
+The Astaro Security Gateway V8 Packet Filter consists of several components.
+Table 2 shows which components are parts of the TOE and which ones are parts of the IT environment.

-IT environment TOE Kernel - Packet filter Audit mechanism Management User Space Secure transport mechanism for configuration data and audit data. - Management (Configuration Tool)
+IT environment TOE

+Kernel - Packet filter

+Audit mechanism

+Management

+User space Secure transport mechanism

+for configuration data and au-

+dit data.

+Management (configuration tool)